 LSSA's products and services includes data products and data licensing arrangements, which enable LSSA to share data to its customers for the customer's own business purposes (e.g. data matching, internal research purposes and the creation of derivative products) and otherwise to facilitate the maintenance of public registers discussed above.
 The information that we share with our customers is generally limited to the types of information available on the public register or relating to property attributes.
 The State must approve each of these data products and licensing arrangements and the terms on which they are offered to customers.
 Customers will use the data in these data products and licensing arrangements for their own business purposes or purposes otherwise approved by the State.

 Where your personal information forms part of an official record that we hold on behalf of the State, it will not be used or disclosed for the purpose of direct marketing except in accordance with our obligations to the State or in the course of exercising our rights to commercialise certain data with State approval.

 We may use other personal information that we hold for marketing and promotional purposes and we may send you information about other services and products that may be of interest to you.
 Our communications to you may be sent in various forms such as by post, email or SMS.
 You consent to us sending you marketing communications.
 You can select your preferred method for receiving these communications or opt-out of receiving these communications altogether.
 To unsubscribe use the opt-out mechanism in one of our communications or contact LSSA's Privacy Officer via the details below.

 8. If you do not provide us with your Personal Information

-If you do not provide us with the personal information we require, it may affect our ability to provide you with the services or products that you are seeking.
+If you do not provide us with the personal information we require, it may affect our ability to provide you with the services or products that you are seeking or attending our sites.

 9. Overseas Recipients

-Generally, we do not otherwise disclose personal information to recipients outside of Australia, other than to our services providers located outside of Australia.
+Generally, we do not otherwise disclose personal information to recipients outside of Australia, other than to our service providers located outside of Australia.